DarthWound/papirus-kolorizer/README.md

 `cd $(xdg-user-dir DOWNLOAD) && ./papirus-kolorizer.sh`

-*It will replace your existing Papirus installation.*
+*It will replace your existing Papirus installation if any.*

 Default color is "Bootstrap purple" #7952B3 and shades.
 To change colors, open the script in a text editor and modify the HEX color codes in variables *(lines beginning with "readonly" at the top of the script)*.
 Some color codes are commented in the script to help you quickly find something you may like.